arash-hashemi1/fraud_detection_kaggle/README.md

 # Preprocessing
 Data cleaning is conducted on both the training and test datasets, involving the extraction of pertinent features from the data frames.
 Numerous columns contain missing values, and to address this, a random selection from the available values is employed for replacement, thereby preserving the original column distribution.
-Furthermore, categorical feature columns undergo a OneHot encoding transformation.
+Furthermore, categorical feature columns are transformed using OneHot encoding.

 # Model Comparison